0zhu/cygwin-portable/README.md

 ## Customization

-Edit **`ConCygSys-installer`** on your PC before installation to get a control over the installation process.
+Open **`ConCygSys-installer`** with text editor on your PC before installation to get a control over the installation process.
 Available options will be in **SCRIPT SETTINGS** section.
 All settings are accompanied with description.
-[Preview](https://github.com/zhubanRuban/ConCygSys/blob/master/ConCygSys-installer.cmd)
+[Preview](https://github.com/zhubanRuban/ConCygSys/blob/8a60a599a4ad8bff3d28bd0e9370370621a2668d/ConCygSys-installer.cmd#L9-L76)

 If you have existing ConCygSys installation and would like to add/remove some components during next update, edit **:installoptions** section of **`update`** launcher.